rust-embedded/discovery/src/05-led-roulette/debug-it.md

 End of assembler dump.
 ```

-Next we need to issue a `step` gdb command which will advance the program statement
+Next we need to issue a `step` GDB command which will advance the program statement
 by statement stepping into functions/procedures.
 So after this first `step` command we're
 inside `main` and are positioned at the first executable `rust` statement, line 10, but it is
 **not** executed: